vikashk1/node/doc/api/fs.md

 Creates a unique temporary directory.

 Generates six random characters to be appended behind a required `prefix` to create a unique temporary directory.
+Due to platform inconsistencies, avoid trailing `X` characters in `prefix`.
+Some platforms, notably the BSDs, can return more than six random characters, and replace trailing `X` characters in `prefix` with random characters.

 The created folder path is passed as a string to the callback's second parameter.